qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

    Safety Analysis Component Perspective

 At component level you can see inside of the component when the component consists of two or more subcomponents.
 If the component consists of only one subcomponent there results of the analysis are the same as for the feature level.
 So no additional consideration is needed.
 The component kvstorage consists of two subcomponents, kvs and fs.
 The dynamic diagram shows the communication between the subcomponents.

-DFA
-^^^

-A DFA :ref:`dfa_templates` shall be used to proof the absence of dependent failures.
-For the analysis a list of DFA failure initiators :need:`gd_guidl__dfa_failure_initiators` is available.
-A step by step approach is recommended to ensure that all dependent failures are identified :need:`gd_guidl__safety_analysis`.
-Every failure initiator shall be checked and if it applies to the feature or component, a mitigation shall be defined.
-If the failure initiator doesn't apply, a short description shall be added to the violation cause of the analysis so it could be recognized that the analysis is done.

-Safety Analysis
-^^^^^^^^^^^^^^^

-For the safety analyses the templates :ref:`safety_analysis_templates` shall be used.
-For the safety analysis we selected the method FMEA on feature and component level.
-The safety analysis is done on architectural diagrams (state and sequence diagrams).
-For the safety analysis fault models shall be used :need:`gd_guidl__fault_models`.
-A step by step approach is recommended to ensure that all dependent failures are identified :need:`gd_guidl__safety_analysis`.
-Every fault model shall be checked and if it applies to the feature or component, a mitigation shall be defined.
-If the fault model doesn't apply, a short description shall be added to the violation cause of the analysis so it could be recognized that the analysis is done.

 How to add new safety mitigations?
 ==================================